-As a result of these ongoing changes, the future of 40 million Californians is at risk, especially those already vulnerable to poverty.
+Water plays a vital role in California’s economy and without adequate supplies, the future of 40 million Californians is at risk, especially those already vulnerable to poverty.

 Policy Changes: There are a number of actions that can be taken at the local and regional level to take advantage of excess flows during high precipitation years.

-Infrastructure: Infrastructure will be needed at a local level and we assume that local agencies will direct and develop these improvements on their own, along with water markets and conservation actions.
+Infrastructure: Infrastructure is needed at a local level to move available water where it’s needed the most and to replenish our aquifers.
+Local agencies will direct and develop these improvements on their own, along with facilitating water markets and conservation actions.

-Based on an analysis of SGMA and other anticipated water supply restrictions, we conclude that up to one million acres may be fallowed in the San Joaquin Valley over a period of 2-3 decades as a result of reduced ground and surface water availability.
+Based on an analysis of Sustainable Groundwater Management Act and other current and anticipated water supply restrictions, a study by University of California Berkeley economists, Dr. David Sunding and David Roland-Holst, concludes that up to one million acres may be fallowed in the San Joaquin Valley over a period of 2-3 decades as a result of reduced ground and surface water availability.

 in annual farm revenue loss

-jobs lost statewide due to SGMA and future surface water reductions
+jobs lost statewide due to Sustainable Groundwater Management Act and future surface water reductions

 in annual lost employee compensation statewide